-Title Spotting Quality Gold Assets Early Degree of recognition National Media name/outlet ResourceStocks Magazine - Aspermont Media type Country Australia Date 3/11/14 Description Spotting Quality Gold Assets Early
+Title Spotting Quality Gold Assets Early Degree of recognition National Media name/outlet ResourceStocks Magazine - Aspermont Media type Country/Territory Australia Date 3/11/14 Description Spotting Quality Gold Assets Early

 Digging Deeper this month takes a closer look at what defines quality amongst gold assets – with key input from Matthew Kanakis who recently completed a benchmark study of Australian and New Zealand gold mines.